gruntwork-io/git-xargs/README.md

 Thanks for contributing back!
 Our hope is that eventually this repo will contain many useful generic scripts for common maintenance and upgrading tasks that everyone can leverage to save time.

+## Building the binary from source

+Clone this repository and then run the following command from the root of the repository:

+`go build -o git-xargs ./cmd/git-xargs`

+The `git-xargs` binary will be present in the repository root.

 ## Running the tool without building the binary

 Alternatively, you can run the tool directly without building the binary, like so: